rhjacobsen/CN_workshops/Workshops/1/README.md

     ```

     > ##### Challenge 1.2
-    > Identify the DHCP packets, and briefly explain the exchange of DHCP packets.
+    > Identify the DHCP packets by using packet capture, and briefly explain the exchange of DHCP packets.
 What IPv4 address has been assigned to "Node-2"?
     > ```
     >
     >